 The Company believes that equity interests held by management help to align the interests of stockholders and management and maximizes stockholder returns over the long term.
 To that end, the Compensation Committee has established equity ownership guidelines for each Named Executive based on a multiple of the annual salary of such Named Executive.
 These guidelines recommend that the Chief Executive Officer of the Company beneficially own equity value in the Company's Common Stock of no less than seven times the annual salary of such Chief Executive Officer and that each of the other Named Executives of the Company beneficially own equity value in the Company's Common Stock of no less than four times the annual salary of such Named Executive, in each case to be achieved within five years of an individual's initial appointment as a Named Executive.
-For purposes of these equity ownership guidelines, equity value in the Company's Common Stock includes: (1) the value of shares of Common Stock beneficially owned by the Named Executive, plus (2) the value of outstanding restricted shares of Common Stock, either vested or unvested, beneficially owned by the Named Executive, plus (3) the intrinsic value of outstanding, exercisable stock options to purchase shares of Common Stock held by the Named Executive.
-On the basis of these criteria, each of the Named Executives is currently in compliance with these stock ownership guidelines.
-In the event a Named Executive is not in compliance with these stock ownership guidelines of Stock options and vesting of restricted stock units until compliance with these stock ownership guidelines is achieved.
+For purposes of these equity ownership guidelines, equity value in the Company's Common Stock includes: (1) the value of shares of Common Stock beneficially owned by the Named Executive, plus (2) the value of outstanding restricted shares of Common Stock, either vested or unvested, beneficially owned by the Named Executive.
+No value is attributed to any unvested RSUs issued to a Named Executive for purposes of compliance with these equity ownership guidelines.
+On the basis of these criteria, each currently employed Named Executive is in compliance with these equity ownership guidelines.
+In the event a Named Executive is not in compliance with these equity ownership guidelines of common Stock received upon exercise of stock options and vesting of restricted stock units until compliance with these equity ownership guidelines is achieved.